Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Introduction

 To accomplish our purposes, this paper is divided into six sections.
 Following this introduction, Section 2 presents the main aspects of the theory of quantum groups, bicovariant first--order differential calculus, and the universal differential envelope $\ast$--calculus.
 In addition, in Section 2.1 we focus on showing how these concepts correctly generalize the notions of matrix compact Lie groups and the algebra of $\C$--valued differential forms on them.
 Finally, in Section 2.2 we introduce a $1$--dimensional non--standard first--order differential calculus on $U(1)$.

-In the third section, we present the fundamentals of the theory of quantum principal bundles and quantum principal connections developed by Professor M. Durdevich in references \cite{micho1,micho2,micho3}, among other papers.
-For further details on this framework, the reader may also consult the book \cite{stheve} written by Professor S. Sontz.
+In the third section, we present the fundamentals of the theory of quantum principal bundles and quantum principal connections developed by M. Durdevich in references \cite{micho1,micho2,micho3,stheve}, among other papers.
 In Section 3.2, as an example, we provide a brief exposition of toric non--commutative manifolds and the corresponding quantum principal bundles over them, following references \cite{lan2,lan4}.
-In the literature, there are other formulations of quantum principal bundles (see reference \cite{libro}), all of which are intrinsically related by the theory of Hopf--Galois extensions \cite{kt}.
-We have chosen to employ Durdevich’s formulation of quantum principal bundles because of its purely geometric--algebraic framework, in which differential calculus, quantum principal connections, curvatures, and covariant derivatives are defined in close analogy with their counterparts in differential geometry.

-In the fourth section we will show the theory of associated quantum vector bundles, the canonical metric on them, the gauge quantum linear connection of a quantum principal connections and how all these structures are related with each other.
-This section is based on reference \cite{sald2} and the reader is encourage to consult it for more details.
+In the fourth section, we present the theory of associated quantum vector bundles, the canonical Hermitian structure defined on them and the gauge quantum linear connection induced by a quantum principal connection.
+This section is based on \cite{sald2}, and the reader is encouraged to consult that reference for further details.
+It is worth mentioning that the structures commented above are mutually compatible; in other words, every gauge quantum linear connection is compatible with the canonical Hermitian structure.
+This compatibility provides a natural framework for incorporating Connes' formulation of Dirac theory into the setting of quantum principal bundles.

-Up to this point, the paper is almost entirely bibliographical.
-We have decided to take the necessary time (and pages) to present correctly the key elements of the theory, as they are essential for our purposes.
-In this sense, except the explicit proofs of certain propositions and theorems, the paper is self--contained.
+It is worth noticing that, up to this point, the paper is entirely bibliographical (except for Section 2.3, Proposition \ref{teodio1} and Proposition \ref{grassmann}).
+We have deliberately taken the time to provide the reader with a clear and coherent context for the theory required in what follows, specially because Durdevich's formulation of quantum principal bundles and the theory of \cite{sald2} are not widely known.
+In this sense, the paper is reasonably self--contained.